exaloop/codon/docs/sphinx/tutorial/primer.rst

     f = Foo(...)

-    # we need foo.cool() but it does not exist... not a problem for Seq
+    # we need foo.cool() but it does not exist... not a problem for Codon
     @extend
     class Foo:
         def cool(self: Foo):